Poland, Republic of

 The evacuation capabilities comprise:

-- ground evacuation – including armored ambulances
+- ground evacuation – including armoured ambulances

-- AREROMEDEVAC – including rotary wing and fixed wing
+- AREROMEDEVAC – including rotary-wing and fixed-wing

 2005–2009: OIF Iraq Multinational Division Central-South – Role 1 and Role 2